cloudmesh-community/book/chapters/prg/python/cloudmesh/shell.md

 print(result)
 ```

-The list includes (naturally the commands must be available on your OS.
+The list includes (naturally the commands that must be available on your OS.
 If the shell command is not available on your OS, please help us
 improving the code to either provide functions that work on your OS or
-develop with us platform independent functionality of a subset of the
+develop with us platform-independent functionality of a subset of the
 functionality for the shell command that we may benefit from.

 * `VBoxManage(cls, *args)`